4KevR/the-curator/README.md

 - Python 3.10 (client) and 3.12 (server)
 - Docker
+- Node v22

 ## Local setup

-Due to different dependencies (and their relations), client and server need different Python versions.
+Due to different dependencies (and their relations), client (CLI application) and server need different Python versions.
 But both use a shared `pre-commit` setup to enable style consistency in the repository.
 The configuration is stored in `.pre-commit-config.yaml`.
 Install the recommended extensions from `.vscode/extensions.json`.

 ### Server